jgbarah/sw-devel-metrics/README.md

 	- Principles of visualization design include simple things in some cases.
 For example, showing the full length of a y-axis from zero oftentimes helps a person looking at a visualization to notice the variation is less than how it might appear if the y-axis is framed by the range of values in the data.
 The human centered aspects of design are important.
 	- Project comparisons have value
 	- Temporal comparisons have value and build user trust in their understanding of most metrics and their visualizations.
+* What is the role of probability in the presentation of metrics?
+	- What categories of metrics are likely to be easier to understand if represented probabalistically?
+	- Probabality has a predictive dimension, so it would seem to apply only to composite metrics.

 For example, when you have a basic metric such as "count of commits", usually you want: